yoche2000/alopexlagopus/README.md

-# alopex Index
+# Alopexlagopus Index
-A collection of programs written by yoche2000.
-Some of these are assignments and projects, some of them are self initiated projects that lack a structure to become an indivicual github projects
+This repository is a collection of programs and codes written by yoche2000.
+Some are assignments and projects from courses, and some are self-initiated projects that lack a structure to become an indivicual github projects.

 ## Coursework - City University of Hong Kong
 * C2311 Introduction to Programming (C++) | [Course Information](https://www.cityu.edu.hk/catalogue/ug/201415/course/CS2311.htm) | [Repo](./CityU%20CS2311%20Introduction%20to%20Programming)